Customizing your domain URL¶

 A new Opendatasoft domain has one URL, in the form

-As the domain URL is a very important tool for discoverability, branding and ease of access, there will often be a need to customize this URL.
+As the domain URL is a very important tool for discoverability, branding and, ease of access, there will often be a need to customize this URL.
 As such, the Opendatasoft platform allows for adding additional names to a domain.
-These customization options are currently not exposed in the back office, and must be requested by using the support form in the back office.
-The customization options are detailed below.
+These customization options are currently not exposed in the back office.
+They must be requested by using the support form in the back office.

 Customer-provided DNS aliases¶